Blendify/blender-manual/blender_docs/manual/physics/soft_body/collisions.rst

 In Fig. :ref:`fig-softbody-collision-vertex2` you can see vertices traveling at different speeds.
-The two on the far right (5 and 6) are traveling so fast that they pass right through the collision zone (this is because of the default solver precision - which we can fix later).
+The two on the far right (5 and 6) are traveling so fast that they pass right through the collision zone (this is because of the default solver precision, which we can fix later).
 You will notice that the fourth vertex also travels quite fast and because it is heavier it breaches the inner zone.
 The first three vertices collide correctly.